edreams/llama2clarifai/backend/README.md

 Use this endpoint to initiate a chat with the Llama-2 Model.

-- Option patameter can be set to 1 to generate Short Ebook Contnet
+- Option patameter can be set to 1 to generate Short Ebook Content

 - Option patameter can be set to 2 to generate a blog post